 Different Types of People

-With rules about social distancing, we cannot allow our puppies to go right up to strangers.
-However, we can still socialize them to all sorts of different types of people from afar and with a little creativity you can become different people at home.
+During times when we cannot allow our puppies to go interact with strangers, we can still socialize them to many different types of people from afar and with a little creativity you can become different people at home.
 Wear unusual/different accessories to play/feed/ treat your pup.
 Think hats, big sunglasses, raincoat, boots, parka.
 Kneepads, football gear, Halloween masks, anything out of the ordinary.
 Sit in the grocery store parking lot in your car, and let your pup watch the people.
-Go for walks and watch people from afar.
-Try to find as many different types of people as possible – tall people, short people, kids.
+Go for walks and watch people from a distance.
+Find as many different types of people as possible – tall people, short people, kids.
 Search on your computer or smart phone for sounds of children playing, people laughing, deep voices, high squeaky voices, babies crying, and other noises your puppy may be likely to encounter as part of your family.

 Provide different surfaces for your pup to walk on.
 If you have the odd hula hoop or tarp, put it on the ground and let your pup investigate.
 Spare boards, bubble wrap, cookie sheets, oven racks.
 Lightly crumpled paper bags , bubble wrap, tin foil sheets work, too.
 Anything to make the flooring different.
 If you are out on a walk let your pup walk on grass, gravel, dirt, fallen logs, parking dividers, anything that you can find that is safe for your puppy to investigate.